avaneev/biteopt/README.md

 Use the `example.cpp` program to see the basic usage example of C++ interface.

-`example2.cpp` program is an example of a simple C-like function biteopt_minimize().
+The `example2.cpp` program is a usage example of a simple C-like function biteopt_minimize().
 This is a minimization test for Hougen-Watson model for reaction kinetics (non-linear least squares problem).